How we have cut emissions to limit global warming

 The good news is that this situation might soon change, as recyclers are becoming more successful in ensuring consistent, high-quality recyclates.
 Plastics don’t always have to be down-cycled anymore – e.g. into pipes or garden furniture – and can increasingly be processed into the same basic product.
 PET beverage bottles are an excellent example of this, and Frosch– a German company known for its sustainability efforts – produces 100% of its polyethylene and PET bottles for household cleaners from recyclates .
-In the meantime, the industry should ensure the minimum waste of virgin polypropylene through implementing initiatives such as zero-waste manufacturing, an approach we are taking at INTEGRA to use excess material from tip production for the manufacture of tip boxes.
+In the meantime, the industry should ensure the minimum waste of virgin polypropylene through implementing initiatives such as zero-waste manufacturing.

 Sustainable yet customer-friendly shipping

 Shipping is another significant challenge for international companies.
 According to the myclimate foundation , air freight is much faster compared to ocean shipping, but 200 times more damaging to the environment.
 So how can companies guarantee short delivery times while avoiding air freight?
 Our strategy is to have warehouses that are large enough to store products in quantities higher than the actual market demand.
 This gives us enough time to use sea freight to ship pipette tips, reservoirs and manual pipettes produced in the USA, or electronic pipettes and devices produced in Switzerland, to our warehouses around the world without impacting delivery times.